nicolas-goudry/earth-view/README.md

 ### `imageDirectory`

-The directory to which background images should be downloaded, relative to `$HOME`. `home.homeDirectory` must be set by your Home Manager configuration.
+The directory to which background images should be downloaded, relative to `$HOME`.

-> [!IMPORTANT]
-> This option is only available in the Home Manager module, since with the NixOS module we use systemd via the system manager and therefore cannot access the user home directory.
->
-> Images will be stored in `/etc/earth-view`.

 ### `display`

 Display background images according to this option.
 See [`feh` documentation](https://man.archlinux.org/man/feh.1.en#BACKGROUND_SETTING) for details.

 > [!NOTE]
-> This option has no effect on GNOME shell desktops.
+> This option has no effect neither on GNOME nor KDE.

 ### `enableXinerama`

 Will place a separate image per screen when enabled, otherwise a single image will be stretched across all screens.

 > [!NOTE]
-> This option has no effect on GNOME shell desktops.
+> This option has no effect neither on GNOME nor KDE.

 ## 🧐 How it works

 ### Source of truth

 All discovered images URLs from Earth View are saved in [`_earthview.txt`](./_earthview.txt), which is the source of truth of this module.
-This file is linked to a `.source` file in the images directory.

 To create this file, we use a small [Go module](./src/scraper/main.go) which scrapes the Earth View static assets in order to find valid images URLs.
 If you want to use it locally: